 Sustainable practices are at the heart of this UK-based swimwear brand, from the fabrics through to the packaging.
 Each style is ethically made by a small manufacturer in the heart of London (where workers are paid above minimum wage) using Econyl®, drastically lowering the carbon footprint of the production process.
-The silhouettes range from simple to sultry with a range of bikinis, one pieces and cover-ups cut in sumptuous tones and sexy prints.
-As an added bonus, Away That Day has also set up a recycling programme, where you can send them your old swimwear from any brand, and they’ll pass it on to their trusted recycling partner who’ll turn it into industrial materials that will be used in a plethora of different ways.
+The silhouettes range from simple to sultry with a range of bikinis, one pieces and cover-ups cut in sumptuous tones and prints.
+As an added bonus, Away That Day has also set up a recycling initiative, ‘Recycle your swim’, where you can send them your old swimwear from any brand, and they’ll pass it on to their trusted recycling partner who’ll turn it into industrial materials that will be used in a plethora of different ways.

 Monte & Lou

 Originally launched in Australia in 2018, this sophisticated swimwear line is from veteran swimwear designers Lynne Tramonte and Kay Howitt.
 The playful, eclectic collection features a variety of prints and styles, all of which carry a slight bohemian vibe.
 Inspired by their life by the ocean and surrounded by nature, the design duo have focused on sustainability by using fabrics made from recycled post-consumer material, with every fabric used meeting the strict OEKO-TEX® Standard 100.
 The colourful prints are all made with digital techniques, cutting out any damaging inks, and all packaging used across the supply chain is 100% compostable and biodegradable, made from natural plant-based materials such as cornstarch.